Connect with others who understand.

 • Neoadjuvant therapy is a first-line therapy used to make a tumor smaller before it is surgically removed.

-• Adjuvant therapy is prescribed to help keep your cancer from returning once first-line treatments have effectively eliminated the tumor.
+• Adjuvant therapy is prescribed to help keep cancer from returning once first-line treatments have gotten rid of the tumor.

-• Second-line therapy refers to treatments you may receive if the first-line treatments don’t work or cause too many side effects.
+• Second-line therapy refers to treatments a person may receive if the first-line treatments don’t work or cause too many side effects.

 At various points during breast cancer treatment, your doctor may have you repeat HER2 testing.
 Results can help show whether the cancer is responding to treatment.